Creators

 Let's say you're a YouTube creator with 100K subscribers and you've just had a great day: a sponsor confirms a $4,000 deal, you launch a $79 course (50 sales on day one), and 15 fans send you $5-20 tips.
 Here's what the day looks like with NETTEN.

 Course launch.
 You posted the course in your video and linked a NETTEN payment link.
 50 customers buy at $79 each over the next 24 hours.
-NETTEN processes each payment in seconds, settles to your wallet in RLUSD.
-Total received: $3,950 × 0.99 = $3,910.
-Compare to Stripe: $79 × 50 = $3,950 gross, fees of 50 × ($79 × 0.029 + $0.30) = ~$130, net $3,820.
-NETTEN nets you ~$90 more on this single launch.
+NETTEN processes each payment in seconds and settles to your wallet in RLUSD, less the per-payment fee on your plan.
+Compare to Stripe: $79 × 50 = $3,950 gross, fees of 50 × ($79 × 0.029 + $0.30) = ~$130, net ~$3,820.
+The NETTEN-vs-Stripe delta depends on your specific plan; run the comparison on the pricing page.

 Fan tips.
 15 fans drop tips ranging from $5 to $20.
 Total: $180.
-NETTEN's 1% on these is $1.80.
-Net $178.20.
-Patreon equivalent: $180 × 0.88 (platform) × 0.97 (payment) = $153.65.
-NETTEN nets you ~$24 more on a single small day of tips.
+Patreon equivalent: $180 × 0.88 (platform) × 0.97 (payment) = ~$153.65.
+With NETTEN you receive the $180 less the per-payment fee (and no platform cut on top), which on most plans nets meaningfully more on a day of small tips.
+Numbers vary by plan; see pricing.

 Specific Use Cases That Matter to YouTubers